KevLogan/Georgebrown/README.md

 - Ctrl-V (paste)
 - Ctrl-Z (undo)

-# My Project
+# My Awesome Project

-This project demonstrates how to use Git and GitHub.
+This project demonstrates how to use Git and GitHub for version control.

 For more information, check out:

 - [CLI commands](docs/cli.md)